You'll find here a whole range of answers to one of the fundamental questions which faces us all: How do I start homeschooling my child?

 budget, your interests, your needs.
 Your greatest needs at the moment

 probably involve a bit of boosting your son's self-esteem, relaxation,

 etc etc. Take the academics slowly and follow his lead too." ~ Sara

 can also get plenty of materials online for free from excellent

 educational websites, depending on his academic ability and existing

 "De-register and follow your heart!
 I wouldn't buy a thing for now but enjoy Christmas and the winter months and then when he finds an interest in something be resourceful and use your imagination, the internet is our best friend and its amazing what you can find for free/cheap when you look for it.

-I found this inspiring and helped us as a family take the step out of school:
+I found this talk by Ken Robinson inspiring and it helped us as a family take the

 "Knowing what I know now, I would take him out of school and leave him to himself for a while.
 As soon as he is ready, his behavior and attitude will change and you'll start spotting what he's really interested in and take it from there, building on that.
 Otherwise why take him out of school!